 - Choose the one that lets you navigate on all browsers.

-- Open Chrome and click on the Menu icon (located at the upper right corner).
+- Open Chrome and click on the Menu icon.

 - Click on More tools and choose Extensions.